Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: A statistical approach to the inversion problem

 in the limit of large $P'$ and assuming that the average over the validation data returns the exact correlation function, we obtain

-Here, the first term is the distance of the estimate to the exact data, while the second is the variance of the validation data, which is independent of $\Theta$.
-The choice of $\Theta$ will therefore be eventually dictated by the behaviour of the first term.
+Here, the first term is the distance of the estimate to the exact data, while the second is the variance of the validation data \fin{leading to a background value $\chi^2_0$ independent of $\Theta$ (or any other parameter entering the model description).} The choice of $\Theta$ will therefore be eventually dictated by the behavior of the first term.